-Several South Carolina Codes protect historic cemeteries (South Carolina Code 27-43-10, Removal of Abandoned Cemeteries; 27-43-20, Removal to Plot Agreeable to Governing Body and Relatives; 27-43-30, Supervision of Removal Work; and 16-17-600, Destruction of Graves and Graveyards).
+Several South Carolina Codes protect historic cemeteries (South Carolina Code 27-43-10, Notice of Proposed Removal; 27-43-20, Removal to Plot Agreeable to Governing Body and Relatives; 27-43-30, Supervision of Removal Work; and 16-17-600, Destruction or desecration of human remains or repositories).
 A 1989 amendment to Section 16-17-600 clarified and extended legal protection to the remains of Native Americans by changing the word "graveyards" to "burial grounds."
 This amendment also made the destruction or desecration of human remains a felony punishable by a maximum fine of \$2,000 and imprisonment for not less than one (1) year and up to ten (10) years.

 Permits provide an additional check on burial disturbance.
-These are required for the exhumation and transport of human remains from cemeteries by SC DHEC (South Carolina Code of Regulations Section 61-19-28, 29) and are available from the Division of Vital Records.
+These are required for the exhumation and transport of human remains from cemeteries by South Carolina Department of Public Health (South Carolina Code of Regulations Section 61-19-28, 29), and are available from the Division of Vital Records.